 The extent to which we utilise interest rate swaps and other derivatives to manage our interest rate risk is determined by reference to our net debt exposure and our views regarding future interest rates.
-At December 31, 2018, we have interest swap agreements which fix our variable interest payable covering NOK 500 million of our NOK interest bearing loan (2017: NOK 500 million), effectively fixing the interest rate on approximately 11% of the debt (2017: 11%).
+At December 31, 2019, we do not have any derivative financial agreements in place.
+At December 31, 2018 we had fixed our variable interest payable covering NOK 500 million of our NOK interest bearing loan using an interest rate swap, effectively fixing the interest rate on approximately 11% of the debt.
 We have not elected to hedge account for our current interest rate swaps, accordingly any changes in the fair values of the swap agreements are reported within our consolidated statement of operations.
-The total fair value loss relating to the interest rate swap in 2018 amounted to \$0.3 million (2017: \$1.2 million).
+The total fair value gain relating to the interest rate swap in 2019 amounted to \$0.3 million (2018: \$0.3 million loss).